Skip to main content

 Department of History Travel Funds for Graduate Students

-The 1818 Fund provides reimbursement of expenses for graduate students to present papers or participate in panels at conferences, as well as reimbursement of expenses for research travel to collections.
+The 1818 Fund provides reimbursement of expenses for graduate students to present papers or participate in panels at conferences and reimbursement of expenses for research travel to collections.

 Graduate students who apply for travel money for conferences in Europe or for travel to collections in Europe will automatically be considered for grants from the Mathews Fund.

-The deadline for both funds is September 15 and March 15, although applications will be considered beyond that date if there are still resources available.
-To apply, fill out the College of Arts and Sciences travel pre-approval form (domestic or international, as appropriate), but instead of sending it to the College of Arts and Sciences, send it to Christine Pudlowski at cpudlows@slu.edu.
+The deadline for both funds is Sept.
+15 and March 15, although applications will be considered beyond that date if resources are still available.
+To apply, fill out the College of Arts and Sciences travel preapproval form (domestic or international, as appropriate), but instead of sending it to the College of Arts and Sciences, send it to Christine Pudlowski at cpudlows@slu.edu.

 For additional assistantship opportunities, visit SLU’s Office of Graduate Education.